High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Results

 \section{Results}

-We present the results of our comparative analyses in Table \ref{tab:results}, detailing the Bayesian evidence values and computation times for both the CMB and Cosmic Shear problems.
+We present the results of our comparative analyses in Table \ref{tab:results}, detailing the Bayesian evidence values and computation times for both the CMB and cosmic shear problems.
 For each problem, we compare our GPU-accelerated Nested Sampler (GPU-NS) against a traditional CPU-based NS implementation (\texttt{polychord}) and a modern HMC sampler coupled with a learned harmonic mean estimator (\texttt{harmonic}).
 We ran the GPU-NS with 1000 live points in both cases, and for HMC we ran 60 chains with 100/400 warm-up/samples and 400/2000 for the CMB and shear likelihoods respectively.
-For the shear likelihood these numbers were chosen to match the sampling strategy of \cite{Piras_2024}, and for the CMB the total number of samples was scaled down for the dimension of the problem, in line with the decrease in nested samples taken.
+This choice of 60 chains of 2000 samples, as well as all other tuning details of the HMC implementation, replicates \cite{Piras_2024}.
 In both cases the HMC and GPU-NS contours are in excellent agreement.